lucaardito/energy/android/trace_APK.md

 # Tracing system calls for APKs
 Profiling the power consumption of system calls requires firstly to define with precision which are the system calls invoked by a specific program.
 On Android OS, it is possible to use **strace**, an open-source program that is almost a standard in Unix-like operating systems.

-**strace** is a diagnostic, debugging and instructional userspace utility for Linux.
-It is used to monitor interactions between processes and the Linux kernel, which include system calls, signal deliveries, and changes of process state.
-The operation of strace is made possible by the kernel feature known as ptrace.
+This tool will be discussed later.

-Android apps are started by forking the zygote process, so it should be possible to trace the system calls for initialization and execution by tracing the zygote process and following child processes.
+In the Android environment, applications are started by forking the zygote process.
+This means that it possible to trace the system calls for initialization and execution by tracing the zygote process and following its child processes.
 To achieve this result, strace provide the *-ff* parameter in order to save the trace of each thread in a different file:

 ```shell